 Top 6 health risks associated with obesity

-When overweight, you run the risk of developing sleep apnea, a breathing condition that can cause you to briefly stop breathing while asleep.
-It can cause daytime sleepiness as well as increased risk of heart disease and stroke.
+When overweight, you run the risk of developing Obstructive Sleep Apnea (OSA), a breathing condition that can cause you to stop breathing while asleep briefly.
+It can cause daytime sleepiness as well as an increased risk of heart disease and stroke.

-Being overweight or obese can cause type 2 diabetes if the issue is not addressed.
+Diabetes is a condition where your body gets used to insulin, known as insulin resistance.
+Being overweight or obese can cause type 2 diabetes mellitus (T2DM) if the issue is not addressed.

-Those who are obese face the risk of cancers which include:
+Those who are obese face the risk of cancers, including;

 - Colon cancers

 These forms of cancer can all be avoided through proper diet, exercise, and lifestyle habits.

 When overweight, it is possible that individuals may also suffer from gout, a disease that affects the joints due to too much uric acid in their blood.
 The risk of gout increases with weight, and it can occur in flare-ups with sudden fluctuations in weight.

 A gout is a form of arthritis and joint pain that is extremely painful.
 It usually isolates one joint region at a time, oftentimes the big toe.
 Acute gout causes rapid pain in the area, affecting the ankle, knee, and other lower joint areas.

 When carrying excess weight, it is possible that pain in the knee, hip, or back can occur due to osteoarthritis.
 Osteoarthritis is caused by the cartilage, which cushions the joints, being worn down.
 Some long-term complications include: